scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2011-01-14-you-think-you-re-so-clever-don-t-you.md

-## You think you’re so clever, don’t you?
+## You think you're so clever, don't you?

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2011/01/you-think-youre-so-clever-dont-you
  * Friday, January 14, 2011